Roblox/creator-docs/content/en-us/education/resources/roblox-for-the-ap-csp-create-performance-task.md

 ### Collaboration

-Roblox Studio is built with collaboration in mind, making it an ideal choice for students studying for the AP test independently or online.
-The [Team Create](../../projects/collaboration.md#team-create) feature allows students to work simultaneously on the same project stored on the cloud.
+Roblox Studio is built with [collaboration](../../projects/collaboration.md) in mind, making it an ideal choice for students studying for the AP test independently or online.
 Additionally, students can work simultaneously in the <a href="https://www.youtube.com/watch?v=6wuZJTiwCtM&feature=emb_logo" target="_blank" rel="noopener">same script</a>, or dedicate scripts to specific tasks, making it easy to track a student's individual contributions.

 ### Types of Student Projects